Obister-ji/Hackfest-VoiceSupport-Agent/README1.md

 - **N8N Workflow Engine**
 - **Supabase Knowledge Base + Logging**

 Unlike basic chatbots, this system uses a **multi-stage intelligent pipeline** with memory, knowledge search, strict input security, and real-time streaming.
-It is designed for **FlameAI’s high-quality customer support, sales automation, and booking flows**.
+It is designed for
+** high-quality customer support, sales automation, and booking flows**.

 ---